erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 org.gradle.caching=true
 ```

-You can learn more about build caching in the Gradle documentation: https://docs.gradle.org/current/userguide/build_cache.html
+You can learn more about [build caching](https://docs.gradle.org/current/userguide/build_cache.html) in the Gradle documentation.

 ### 5. Enable parallel execution